awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-lamp.md

 **To request a Let’s Encrypt SSL wildcard certificate**

 1. In the same browser\-based SSH terminal window used in [step 2](#install-certbot-on-your-instance-lamp) of this tutorial, enter the following commands to set an environment variable for your domain\.
 You can now more efficiently copy and paste commands to obtain the certificate\.
-Be sure to replace `domain` with the name of your registered domain name\.

    ```
-   DOMAIN=domain
+   DOMAIN=Domain
    ```

    ```
    WILDCARD=*.$DOMAIN
    ```

+   In the command, replace *Domain* with your registered domain name\.

    Example: